 YHot created a space for me to explore my boundaries and helped me become comfortable with being uncomfortable.
 It allowed me to detox the parts of me I didn’t need to hold on to anymore.

 On a professional level, YHot created the space for me to find my voice as a teacher.
 The reliability of the set sequence gave me comfort in a time when sequencing seemed scary to me.
 Learning how to hold space for others as they move through their own journey of sitting in the uncomfortable, taught me how to be a compassionate teacher.
 I can watch people fidget, wipe their sweat, smooth their mat, and partake in distractions in an effort to escape it and understand what that feels like.
 It is also so rewarding to see the transformation of what happens when they start to let go.

 I am proof of how this practice can change a person and I will always hold a special spot for YHot in my heart.

 30-Hour YHot Teacher Training

 Interested in diving deeper into your own YHot practice?
-We have 30-Hour YHot teacher training weekends coming up in March in both Vancouver and Toronto.Learn More
+We have 30-Hour YHot teacher training weekends coming up in November in Vancouver.Learn More